afflexux/whitespace-fixer/README.md

 While the TailwindCSS Prettier plugin now removes excessive whitespace, the ESLint TailwindCSS plugin does not yet offer this functionality. `whitespace-fixer` fills this gap by ensuring your Vue, React, Angular, and Svelte files have clean, consistent class attributes without excessive whitespace.

-Additionally, this tool can be used with other JavaScript frameworks and libraries that use `class` or `className` attributes, such as Angular, Svelte, Preact, Inferno, Riot.js, Hyperapp, Mithril, and vanilla JavaScript.
+Additionally, this tool can be used with other JavaScript frameworks and libraries that use `class` or `className` attributes, such as Preact, Inferno, Riot.js, Hyperapp, Mithril, and vanilla JavaScript.

 ## Installation